-- 1.1 To present the Council's draft Private Rented Sector Housing Enforcement Policy 2022 (PRSHEP 22) for public consultation. - 1.2 The Council has legal duties to ensure that accommodation in the private rented sector meets minimum housing management, health and safety standards, and further to deal with landlords and letting agents that fail to meet those standards. - 1.3 In 2021, Neighbourhoods and Environment refreshed their overarching enforcement policy, and this is the parent policy that sets out the principles that Officers within Public Protection apply when undertaking regulation enforcement activities.
-However, given the range of enforcement options relating to the private rented housing sector, and the pressures within that area, a supplementary enforcement policy is warranted. - 1.4 With the above in mind, this draft PRSHEP 2022 provides: - A transparent rationale as to how Regulatory Services provides the service to different tenures (Appendix 1 section 3); - The circumstances it considers should a service be withdrawn (Appendix 1 section 4); - The discretion that will be used when considering formal enforcement action against Category 2 Hazards pertaining to (amongst other issues) uncontrolled fire and smoke (Appendix 1 section 5.12 and 3.9 below); - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 ('the Electrical Safety Standards Regulations') (Appendix 1 Page 35);

-A statement of principles, so that the penalties under the Smoke and Carbon Monoxide Alarm (England) Regulations 2015) can be applied.
-(Appendix 1 page 36).
+- 1.1 To present Southend on Sea City Council's ('The Council') Private Rented Sector Housing Enforcement Policy 2023 (PRSHEP 2023) (attached as Appendix 1) for adoption following the public consultation. - 1.2 The Council has legal duties to ensure that accommodation in the private rented sector meets minimum housing management, health and safety standards, and further to deal with landlords and letting agents that fail to meet those standards. - 1.3 In 2021, Neighbourhoods and Environment refreshed their overarching Enforcement Policy, this is the parent policy that sets out the principles that Officers of the services within Public Protection apply when undertaking regulation enforcement activities.
+However, given the range of enforcement options relating to the private rented housing sector, and the pressures within that area, a supplementary enforcement policy is warranted. - 1.4 With the above in mind, this PRSHEP 2023 provides: - A transparent rationale as to how Regulatory Services provides the service to different tenures. - The circumstances it considers should a service be withdrawn. - The discretion that will be used when considering formal enforcement action against Category 2 Hazards. - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 ('the Electrical Safety Standards Regulations'). - A statement of principles, so that the penalties under the Smoke and Carbon Monoxide Alarm (England) Regulations 2015) can be applied. - The use of civil penalties where housing legislation provides for their use.